TimescaleDB Production Migration Runbook

 pgBackRest, but the new dedicated Timescale host does not need Patroni unless a separate standby is introduced later. - PostgreSQL archiving uses

-archive_command = pgbackrest --stanza=production archive-push "%p". - Recovery uses
+archive_command = pgbackrest --stanza=tracker archive-push "%p". - Recovery uses

 Target State